ArchakaSameera/Skill_Locator/README.md

 It takes in a job-seekers skillset and desired work locations, and then outputs locations in real-time where there are opportunities for the job-seekers’ skill sets.
 This is accomplished by filtering the job-seekers input through the AI-bot that seeks out keywords related to technical skills and location.
 Those keywords are then used as tags when filtering through a database of jobs matching the job-seekers skillsets.
 Lastly, those resulting jobs are then geolocated on Google Maps for the job-seeker to visualize the global demand distribution for his skill set.
 Ultimately, Skill Locator will broaden the horizon for job-seekers as to where their skills are in demand geographically.

+INSTRUCTIONS TO RUN:
+It is a single page application.
+Open the GoogleMapsPlotting.html file in the browser to run.
+Please be connected to the Internet and disable ad-blockers.